haider-9415/Java-files/README.md

 # Java-files
-it was created taking java classes by college wallah
+it was created during java classes by college wallah